-The first-round playoff clash in the Stanley Cup between the Washington Capitals and the Montreal Canadiens will take place on April 24 at the Capital One Arena.
+The first-round playoff matchup of the Stanley Cup between the Washington Capitals and the Montreal Canadiens will take place on April 24 at the Capital One Arena.
 The series score is 1-0 in favor of Washington.
 Washington vs. Montreal: prediction and betting odds, statistics.

 Washington Capitals

 Spencer Carbery's team started with a home victory in the current Stanley Cup campaign (3-2 in OT).
-For Washington, Dylan Strome (0+3) and Alexander Ovechkin (2+1) each recorded three points, with Ovechkin scoring the overtime winner.
-So far in this Stanley Cup run, Washington is among the teams with the lowest scoring (3 goals) but is also one of the most reliable defensively (2 goals conceded).
+For Washington, Dylan Strome (0+3) and Alexander Ovechkin (2+1) each earned three points, with the latter scoring the winning goal in overtime.
+In this Stanley Cup run, Washington is among the teams with the lowest scoring (3 goals) but also ranks as one of the most reliable clubs defensively (2 goals conceded).

-- Washington has not scored more than three goals in regular time in 8 of their last 11 NHL home games.
+- Washington has not scored more than three goals in regular time in 8 of the last 11 head-to-head NHL meetings when playing at home.

-- The team has won 9 of their last 11 home league games (1 in OT, 2 in shootouts).
+- The club has won 9 of the last 11 home games in the league (1 in OT, 2 in shootouts).

-- At least five goals have been scored in regular time in 10 of Washington's last 12 NHL matches.
+- At least five goals have been scored in regular time in 10 of Washington's last 12 NHL games.

 Montreal Canadiens

-The loss in the last match was the team's third consecutive away defeat (2 in OT).
-Lane Hutson stood out for Montreal, contributing to both of the team's goals with two assists.
-Notably, Montreal capitalized on a power play during their second goal, placing them among the leaders in this Stanley Cup run with a 50% conversion rate.
+The defeat in the previous game marked the team's third consecutive away loss (2 in OT).
+Lane Hutson stood out for Montreal, contributing to both of the team's goals by assisting twice.
+It's also worth mentioning that the visitors capitalized on a power play during their second goal, placing Montreal among the leaders in this Stanley Cup run with a 50% power play success rate.

-- The club has not lost in regular time in 3 of their last 4 NHL meetings at Washington’s venue (1 win, 2 draws).
+- The club has not lost in regular time in 3 of the last 4 head-to-head NHL meetings at Washington's venue (1 win, 2 draws).

-- The team has not scored more than two goals in three periods in their last four away league games.
+- The team has not scored more than two goals in regulation time in four previous away games in the league.

 - At least five goals have been scored in regular time in 6 of Montreal's last 9 NHL games.